signavio/tech-blog/_posts/2017-08-10-kotlin-dropwizard-jooq-guice.md

 ![intellij convert](../2017/kotlinSource.png)

-Now we're ready to write some code!
+Now we’re ready to write some code!

-### Parsing inputs and outputs to json
+### Parsing inputs and outputs to JSON

-Data classes  are ideal for representing our json input and outputs, however this means I need them to be parsed and mapped correctly to our database.
+Data classes are ideal for representing our JSON input and outputs.
+However, this means I need them to be parsed and mapped correctly to our database.

 We achieved this in Java without writing too much code by using Lombok, Jackson and javax annotations.

-It's also quite straightforward with Kotlin:
+It’s also quite straightforward with Kotlin:

 ```kotlin
 import java.beans.ConstructorProperties